SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Experiments

-\paragraph{Implementation details.} We use two backbone LLMs as the mutation model within the evolutionary loop: MiMo-V2-Pro~\citep{xiaomi2026mimov2pro} and Gemini-3-Flash~\citep{google2025gemini3flash}.
+\textbf{Implementation details.} We use two backbone LLMs as the mutation model within the evolutionary loop: MiMo-V2-Pro~\citep{xiaomi2026mimov2pro} and Gemini-3-Flash~\citep{google2025gemini3flash}.
 For the agent-scaffold task, the inference model is Qwen3-8B~\citep{yang2025qwen3}.
 Strategy embeddings use {text-embedding-3-small} model~\citep{openai2024textembedding3} .
 We build on the \texttt{SkyDiscover} framework~\citep{skydiscover2026}.
 Each configuration runs for $T=100$ generations with SLN update interval $\Delta=10$, $C=5$ strategy clusters, and $\varepsilon$-greedy ratio $\varepsilon=0.2$.
-Each experiment is repeated three times; we report mean and standard deviation.
+We use the default hyperparameters for all baseline methods.
+Similar to \citet{cemri2026adaevolve}, each experiment is repeated three times; we report mean and standard deviation.
 More details are provided in Appendix~\ref{sec:appendix_task}.